Introduction

 Academic colleagues can use Media Hopper Replay to record teaching sessions and publish the recordings for students to access safely and securely via either of the University’s Virtual Learning Environments (VLEs).

-Media Hopper Replay is available widely on an opt-out basis in around 300 teaching spaces.
+Media Hopper Replay is available widely on an opt-out basis in around 300 teaching spaces to enhance the student experience.

 What is lecture recording?

-Lecture recording enables the automatic recordings of lectures or presentations without having to set up a camera, microphone or other recording equipment.
-Media Hopper Replay is available within core teaching spaces across the University to enhance the student experience.
+Lecture recording enables the automatic recording of lectures or presentations without having to set up a camera, microphone or other recording equipment.

 Many academic colleagues choose to record their lectures to help students revise ahead of exams and other assessments.
 The recordings are also useful for students who have additional learning needs such as dyslexia, or who speak English as a second language, as they can replay lectures and listen again at their own pace.
 Lecture recording is an enhancement resource and not a replacement for attendance at lectures.

 It is possible to manually stop and start recordings in rooms that have been equipped with the service.
-Recordings can be scheduled by using the Replay Scheduler.
-Recordings are published to students from either of the University’s VLEs.
+By default, all lectures which take place in a Media Hopper Replay-enabled room are recorded and colleagues can opt-out of this using the Replay Scheduler.
+Recordings are then published to students from either of the University’s VLEs automatically.
+Where an activity is a Seminar, Tutorial or Workshop then the Replay Scheduler can also be used to opt-in to having those activities recorded and published automatically.

-The primary aim was to enhance student satisfaction with learning resources and meet the requirements of accessible and inclusive learning practices.
-The University had been using lecture recording at a modest scale for nearly a decade and it had been exceptionally popular with our students.
+The primary aim is to enhance student satisfaction with learning resources and meet the requirements of accessible and inclusive learning practices.
+The University has been using lecture recording at a modest scale since 2010 and it had been exceptionally popular with our students.
 Lecture recording has always been understood at Edinburgh as a supplemental resource to aid revision, one that adds richness to the digital collections that students can refer to in support of learning and teaching, and extends the range of materials already provided by online library resources and courses delivered through virtual learning environments.

-Lecture recording enables academic colleagues to experiment with their teaching practice and ‘flip’ their classrooms, using contact time for more interactive sessions with students.
-Additionally many of our academic colleagues now rely on lecture recording as class sizes grow beyond the capacity of our physical estate.
+Lecture recording enables academic colleagues to experiment with their teaching practice, using contact time for more interactive sessions with students.
+Lecture recording offers a range of benefits:

-- opportunities for innovation in teaching using technology to enhance the learning experience, flipping the classroom.
+• opportunities for innovation in teaching using technology to enhance the learning experience.

 Where is it available?